I had never poached eggs until this weekend and holy moly – it’s a lot easier than I thought it would be.

 - Add salt and pepper to taste.
 You can also add cayenne for spice – JP tops his with hot pepper sauce instead.

 If you want to add a grain, I would recommend toasting it so that it’s sturdy.
-You could also eliminate the grain and add starch like a baked red potato or sweet potato.
-If you’re interested in keeping it lower carb you can have the egg without a grain or starch.
+You could also eliminate the grain and add starch like a baked or roasted red potato or sweet potato and that would be equally fabulous.
+Think homefries!

 - Layer sliced salmon on top of toasted English muffin.